 Once your team has found the right data sources, they — along with the tools and processes used to collect, integrate, and transform data — will ensure all three criteria for high-quality data are met.

-Business goals for your data-driven initiative should always be linked to your organization’s broad corporate strategy or mission-critical goals.
+Business goals for your data initiative should always be linked to your organization’s broad corporate strategy and mission-critical goals.